How to transform a flood of data from a liability into an asset

 Machine learning and artificial intelligence only offer parts of the answer.
 Yes, they’re important, central elements of any plan to dealing with data, but robots are not a panacea.

 Technology shouldn’t put us in business, it should enable our businesses.
 But the way it’s being used now is making us think we're addressing these problems, when really it’s just letting us avoid confronting them.
+To manage data effectively, we need humans to focus on the business challenges that data can help to solve.
 Machine learning needs hard work and enterprise to provide context and direction for its operations.

 How to think about big data

-Earlier this year, at the USC 2016 Global Supply Chain Summit, I shared my one simple goal: to get all of us thinking about three aspects of the big data challenge that can save us from extinction.
+At 2016’s USC Global Supply Chain Summit, I shared my one simple goal: to get all of us thinking about three aspects of the big data challenge that can save us from extinction.

 Specifically, I recommend focusing on three aspects of the big data challenge – controlling cost and complexity, reducing volume and risk, and improving insight.
 Here’s how:

-Next, focus on data integration as a large part of that digital strategy.
-Whether your data comes from wearable devices or automobiles, the resulting data needs to integrate into your ecosystem.
+- Next, focus on data integration as a large part of that digital strategy.
+Whether your data comes from wearable devices or cars, the resulting data needs to integrate into your ecosystem in order for it to be used to address your business challenges.

-Third, simplify and standardize your data to reduce the size of your data lake and prevent it from becoming a swamp.
+- Third, simplify and standardize your data to reduce the size of your data lake and prevent it from becoming a swamp.
+To use your data, you need to be able to quickly sort through the weeds.

 The questions you should be asking